rafaelrochasilva/pricezilla/README.md

 # Pricezilla

 Pricezilla is one of the best choices for tracking products pricing. :)
-Product price information is fetched from an external API - Omege Princing Inc. a **FICTICIOUS** API and Company.
+Product price information is fetched from an external API - Abc Princing, a **FICTICIOUS** API and Company.

 ## Installation